PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 }
 ```

-### Converting into a Basic Component-Based Action
+### Converting to the Component Model

-To convert the code above into a component-based action, we need to:
+To convert the code above to the component model, we need to:

 1. Link the Github app to the component using `props` so we can use Pipedream managed auth
 2. Define `props` for `owner` and `repo` so we can capture user input.
-The definition includes the the `type` and `description`.
-Additionally, `props` are required by default, so that doesn't need to be declared (set `optional` to `true` for optional `props`).
+The definition for each prop includes the `type` and `description` metadata.
+Additionally, `props` are required by default, so that property doesn't need to be declared (set `optional` to `true` for optional `props`).
 This metadata was previously captured in the JSON schema.
 3. Replace references to `params` in the `run()` method. `props` are referenced via `this`.
 4. Update the reference to the Github OAuth token from `auths.github.oauth_access_token` to `this.github.$auth.oauth_access_token` (note: `github` in this context references the name of the prop, not the name of the app; if the prop was named `gh` then the auth would be referenced via `this.gh.$auth.oauth_access_token`).
+5. Replace the `@pipedreamhq/platform`  npm package with the standard `axios` package

 ```javascript
 const axios = require("axios")